dcarlyle/CarND-LaneLines-P1/writeup_template.md

 ![image of a normal road](https://github.com/dcarlyle/CarND-LaneLines-P1/blob/master/test_images/solidWhiteCurve.jpg "image of a normal road")

-The steps in this pipline were:
+The steps in this pipeline were:
 * *Gray scale* - improving contrast
 * *Gaussian smoothing* - to suppress noise and spurious gradients by averaging them out
 * *Canny edge detection* - for detecting strong edges